 Insurance discounts – WorkCover Queensland are offering a discount on insurance premiums for businesses who directly employ apprentices - not through group training organisations (GTOs).

-Wage subsidies – By employing young apprentices, mature apprentices and Indigenous apprentices you may be eligible for wage subsidies to cover the cost of training your apprentice.
+Wage subsidies – By employing young apprentices, mature apprentices and Indigenous apprentices you may be eligible for wage subsidies to cover the cost of training.

 Work out a training contract – Within 14 days of commencing an apprenticeship, you and your apprentice need to work out and sign a training contract.

-Stick to the training plan – You need to stick to the training and the range of work set out in the training plan and provide adequate, qualified supervision.
+Stick to the training plan – You need to stick to the training and work set out in the training plan and provide adequate, qualified supervision.

 Provide off-the-job training – You need to release the apprentice and pay the appropriate wage for their off-the-job training.

 Obey employment law – An apprentice doesn’t mean you can underpay them or provide an unsafe working environment.
 Everyone deserves a fair pay packet and to go home to their families in one piece at the end of each day.
 Your apprentice is also entitled to a workplace free of discrimination, harassment and bullying.

 Communicate with the AASN – You need to contact the Australian Apprentices Support Network (AASN) if the circumstances of the business, your apprentice’s employment or their education change.

 Process – As set out by the Australian Government